Ayurvedic classical texts, clinical experiences and scientific evidence suggest the adaptogenic herb ashwagandha helps PCOS.

 Ashwagandha is indicated as one of the most important herbs in Ayurvedic formulations recommended for pregnancy in infertile women.4

 It is also one of the components of bala oil, an Ayurvedic herbal oil formula known to destroy all types of diseases due to imbalanced Vata (Vata roga).5 Abnormal Vata plays a major role in all the uterovaginal disorders (yonivyapad) including PCOS.6

 Ashwagandha Manages The Risk Factors Of PCOS

-Ashwagandha has adaptogenic properties (anti-stress agents) which helps to balance hormone levels and thyroid function, supports adrenal function7, normalizes cortisol levels and maintains insulin levels in the body.
+Ashwagandha has adaptogenic properties (anti-stress agents) which help to balance hormone levels and thyroid function, support adrenal function7, normalizes cortisol levels and maintains insulin levels in the body.

 Ashwagandha Helps PCOS Symptoms Of Anxiety & Depression